Food System Management

 Date and location: Friday, September 18, 2026, at the IAE in Montpellier

-The event has been held since 2005 and, since its first edition, has been awarded the “Thematic Days” designation by the French Marketing Association.
+The event has been held since 2005 and, since its first edition, has been awarded the “Journées Thématiques” designation by the French Marketing Association.

-The goal is to bring together researchers and practitioners interested in marketing and consumer behavior within the agri-food sector.
+The goal is to bring together researchers and practitioners interested in marketing and consumer behavior in the agri-food sector.
 The program will have a predominantly academic focus but will also feature significant interaction with managerial practice in the sector, particularly through roundtable discussions.
-The conference is open to academics as well as practitioners interested in engaging with the academic community and the latest research advances.
-Presentations will address issues related to marketing (strategic and operational) and consumer behavior in the agri-food sector in the broadest sense.
+The event is open to academics as well as practitioners interested in engaging with the academic community and learning about recent advances in research.
+Presentations will focus on issues related to marketing (strategic and operational) and consumer behavior in the agri-food sector, broadly defined.

 Agri-Food Marketing Days – JMAM: